 Why Is Fire Safety Important?

-Unfortunately, our students are at heightened risk in home fires with 488 kids ages 14 and under killed each year in a fire at the home and another 116,600 children injured from a fire/burn-related incident.
-When fire safety activities are introduced to kids at a young age, it sets them up for confidence and clear thinking in case of an emergency.
+Unfortunately, our students are at heightened risk in home fires, with 488 kids ages 14 and under killed each year in a fire at home and another 116,600 children injured from a fire/burn-related incident.
+When fire safety activities are introduced to kids at a young age, it sets them up to be confident and clear thinking in case of an emergency.

-Ideas For Fire Safety For Kids
+Fun Ideas to Teach Fire Safety For Kids

 Explore Descriptive Adjectives With Firefighters

-Are your students learning about descriptive words?
-Expand their writing skills and build vocabulary with a class brainstorm about adjectives that apply to firefighters!
+Are your early elementary students learning about descriptive words?
+You can bring Fire Safety Month into the lessons with this themed activity idea: Expand their writing skills and build vocabulary with a class brainstorm about adjectives that apply to firefighters!
 Are these important community members brave?
 Strong?
 Tough?

-Build an anchor chart with your class that covers words that do and do not describe firefighters.
+Build an anchor chart with your class that covers words that do and do not describe firefighters in your community.

 Introduce Your Class to Smokey Bear